Marks & Spencer share rally boosts blue-chip FTSE index

 the world's biggest metals consumer.

-Precious metals miners were also hit by a fall in gold and
+Precious metals miners were also hit by a slump in gold and

 silver prices to four-year lows, with Randgold Resources